California Penal Code §§ 288.2(a)(1) and (2) – Showing or Sending Harmful Material to Seduce a Minor

 Child Abuse Likely To Produce Great Bodily Harm Or Death

-Child Abuse Likely To Produce Great Bodily Harm Or Death (CPC §273a(a)) occurs whenever anyone causes, permits, or inflicts unjustifiable physical or mental pain on a child.
+Child Abuse Likely to Produce Great Bodily Harm or Death occurs whenever anyone causes, permits, or inflicts unjustifiable physical or mental pain on a child.
 The law also applies to those having care or custody of a child if they cause or permit the child's health to be injured or endangered.

 The crime is related to Showing or Sending Harmful Material to Seduce A Minor because both crimes may involve presentation of unlawful material to a minor, resulting in charges for both in the same trial.